alexmercerind/alexmercerind.github.io/blog/2022-09-01-fucked-up-storage-access-in-android-11.md

 From my experience (so far) working with other Flutter developers & being part of community, I don't think average or even intermediate Flutter developer has any knowledge of device-specific APIs & garbage like [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) & [MediaStore](https://developer.android.com/reference/android/provider/MediaStore) at all (because these are part of Android SDK).

 This means re-writing all the functionality specifically for Android separately because APIs from [`dart:io`](https://api.flutter.dev/flutter/dart-io/dart-io-library.html) or libraries written completely in Dart or leveraging FFI likely won't work at all for your purpose.

+Working with Android SDK has always been painful, deprecated APIs left & right after every release.
+As someone who never was into Android development specifically, you have no clear idea where to begin & where to end.
+Jetpack Compose, XML, Kotlin, Java alongside these random things like content-provider, content-resolver, media-store, SAF being added for no reason, while core things like file system handling being removed from the operating system & API.

+For now, I have zero motivation to migrate to this "new & better" API which will take away many cool features of my application.
+Let's see if I have to open Android Studio & contribute to global warming while running it.

+Thanks for reading!
+No features this year, just refactor.